kpedro88/ForwardCaloUpgrade/README.md

 	These template input files demonstrate different geometries and types of events.
 	To make usable input files, the template files are given to the scripts in scripts/, which fill in certain pieces of information
 	(e.g. particle energy).
-	The user should modify any directories in the files in configs/ or scripts/ as needed.
+	The user should modify any directories in the files in configs/ or scripts/ as needed (locations of input files, output files, run directories, etc.).

 	The different geometry configurations are as follows:
 	(default ZCAL layer configuration is 18mm tungsten absorber, 3.7mm plastic scintillator)